hgtonight/vanilladocs/docs/features/sso/index.html.md

 ### How jsConnect maps users

 After calling your endpoint and getting a "signed in" reply, jsConnect looks up the user.
-If they've _already_ done SSO before, we've permanently mapped them (your unique ID to our UserID) so we sign them into that account.
+If they've _already_ used SSO, we've permanently mapped their unique ID to our UserID, so we sign them into that account.
 If they _haven't_ used SSO before, 1 of 3 things happens:

 1. If the email for the user has never been used on the forum, it makes them a new account using the data passed and signs them into it.
 2. If the email is in use and `AutoConnect` is enabled, we will immediately sign them in (and permanently store the mapping).